bacanapps/SD-Prompt-Generator/README.md

 In a terminal/CLI, type

-    python promptgen.py

-or

-    python path/to/promptgen.py
+    python

+Add a space, and drag and drop the .py onto the terminal/CLI to automatically fill in its path.
+I'd suggest copying the whole command so you can quickly access the script again later.

-Press 'enter' to keep generating prompts quickly.
+Press 'enter' to keep generating prompts of the same type quickly, or switch to another prompt type as you please.
 As prompts are randomized, they will be naturally hit-or-miss, so that makes it easy to roll the dice again.

 To add or remove phrases, or edit how many are tacked on the main prompt, edit the .py.
 The structure is pretty straightforward, so if you want to, you can even further break down the prompt categories and add them into the code as you like for more complex or specialized random prompting.